Wea017net/GkmStatus/README_en.md

 > [!NOTE]
 > Running on Windows on ARM, macOS, or Linux is not supported.

+## Edition Differences

+> [!TIP]
+> GkmStatus is available in two editions: Standard and Lite.
+> Please choose the edition that best fits your environment.

+### Standard Edition (`GkmStatus_win-x64_vx.x.x.zip`)

+Contains only the `GkmStatus.exe` file.
+Since the .NET Runtime 10.0 is built-in (Self-contained), you can use it immediately without any additional installations.

+### Lite Edition (`GkmStatus_win-x64_vx.x.x_lite.zip`)

+Contains `GkmStatus.exe` and several supporting files.
+This edition has a smaller file size, but since the .NET Runtime 10.0 is not included, you must have it pre-installed on your PC.

 ## Supported Languages

 * Japanese (ja)